-A letter of application, together with a curriculum vitae, should be sent to Paul Nicholson, Head of the Chapel and Music Office, Trinity College, Cambridge CB2 ITQ by Friday 17 April 2015.
+A letter of application, together with a curriculum vitae, should be sent to Paul Nicholson, Head of the Chapel and Music Office, Trinity College, Cambridge CB2 1TQ by Monday 8 October 2018.
 Applicants should also provide contact details for three referees including, in the case of a curate, their training incumbent.
 We will also request a reference from your Diocesan Bishop.

-Short-listed candidates will be invited to Trinity for dinner on Tuesday 5 May and for a formal interview and informal discussions on the following day Wednesday 6 May.
+Short-listed candidates will be invited to Trinity for dinner on Tuesday 30 October and for a formal interview and informal discussions on the following day Wednesday 31 October.

 It is a condition of the appointment that the recommended candidate passes an enhanced Disclosure and Barring Service (DBS) check.
-It is also expected that he/she will seek the Bishop's Licence in the Diocese of Ely.